 “The Panic of 1857 was a nation economic depression caused, principally, by Europe‘s declining purchase of American agricultural products” Ohio History Central

 “Charles Calomiris and Larry Schweikart suggest that “the political struggle between ‘free soil’ and slavery in the territories”, beginning with the Supreme Court’s ruling in the 1857 Dred Scott v.
 Sandford case, may have helped bring about the Panic.
 The Court’s decision threatened to open up all western territories to slavery, prompting the bonds of east-west running railroads to plummet in value, which in turn helped motivate a run on the major New York banks” Wikipedia, the free encyclopedia

-In this economy, we’ve watched the value of 401K’s plummet.
+In the 2008 economy, the attention of most working people is focused the plummeting value of 401K’s.
 We’ve looked at people who lost jobs or who, by virtue of the Worker Adjustment and Retraining Notification Act (“WARN”) knew that their jobs would be ending.
 We’ve heard of those out of work who have exhausted unemployment benefits, who still have no prospects.

 We’ve also looked inwardly, at ourselves.
 And we’ve either silently given thanks that we have so far have been spared, that our jobs continue, that our personal finances are functioning, that we can meet our obligations, that our children are untouched, or we wonder how we will find new jobs, how we will meet obligations, where the bottom is, what we may have to do to survive economically until the corner is turned, until recovery seems more certain and, even when it is, what our futures will hold.